MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/help-users-use-discover-view.md

 - Check the permission settings for the documents, sites and libraries and make sure that only the intended users have access to the content.

-- If you want to prevent specific documents from appearing in the Discover view, follow the steps in [Manage the search schema in SharePoint Online](/sharepoint/manage-search-schema).
+- If you want to prevent specific documents from appearing in the Discover view, follow the steps in [Manage the search schema in SharePoint](/sharepoint/manage-search-schema).
 You can keep storing the documents in Office 365, and people can still find them through search - they just won't show up in the Discover view or Delve.

 ## About the Office Graph
 <a name="AboutOG"> </a>